-Disability Support Services (DSS) will coordinate alternate testing arrangements for students with a documented disability who have been approved for this academic adjustment through the DSS Office.
+Disability Support Services (DSS) will coordinate testing accommodation arrangements for students with a documented disabilities who have been approved for this academic adjustment through DSS.
 The following procedure identifies the responsibilities of the student and DSS.

 DSS proctoring is NOT required.
-You and your professors can make your own arrangements, as long as the arrangements are acceptable to both parties.
-If you make alternate arrangements with a professor and you do NOT feel that the arrangements will provide you with your approved academic adjustments, you must contact the DSS Office prior to the test to discuss the issue.
+You and your instructors can make your own arrangements, as long as the arrangements are acceptable to both parties.
+If you make alternate arrangements with an instructor and you do NOT feel that the arrangements will provide you with your approved academic adjustments, you must contact DSS prior to the test to discuss the issue.

-- You must request your quarterly accommodation letters to each professor in a timely manner through the online system myDSS, unless other arrangements have been made.
+- You must request your quarterly accommodations in a timely manner through the online system myDSS.online system myDSS.

-- It is your responsibility, NOT the professor’s, to schedule your tests with the DSS Office at least five school days in advance or as soon as you are notified.
-The DSS Office has limited testing space and testing proctors, so advance notice is critical.
-If advance notice is NOT provided, you may have to take the test in class without academic adjustments.
+- It is your responsibility to schedule your tests with DSS at least five school days in advance or as soon as you are notified.
+If advance notice is NOT provided, you may have to take the test in class without accommodations.

 - All tests scheduled in the DSS Office should be taken at the regularly scheduled class meeting time.
-In certain circumstances, you may be allowed to take the exam at a different time with approval from both the DSS Office and the instructor.
+You may be allowed to take the exam at a different time with approval from both the DSS Office and the instructor.

 - You promise not to disclose any test information to other students in the class or ask them to disclose information to you if the test is taken at an alternate time.

-- You must notify the DSS Office as soon as possible if it is necessary to change or cancel alternate testing arrangements.
+- You must notify DSS as soon as possible if it is necessary to change or cancel accommodated testing arrangements.